jhenriquelc/userfolders/README.md

 my_docs = userpaths.get_my_documents()
 ```

-Both Python 2 and 3 are supported, on Windows and Unix platforms.
+Both Windows and Unix platforms are supported (untested on Mac, currently accepting contributions).

+## Fork Notice

+This project is a fork of bmjcode's [userpaths](https://github.com/bmjcode/userpaths) with enhanced Linux Support and modern Python features.

 ## API Reference